Leasing vs Purchasing a Printer: Which Is Right for You?

 If you answered yes to that question, you will likely want to purchase your machine.
 If you answered no, then leasing will likely be the most cost-effective option for you.

-Our over 35 years in the industry and customer-first mindset provides us with the experience and outlook that can help as you look to buy your next office printer.
+With nearly 40 years in the industry and a customer-first mindset, we have the experience and perspective to assist you as you look to purchase your next office printer.

-We specifically sell Xerox machines, and if the new printer you’re looking to invest in is Xerox-branded, we can provide you with the machine you’re wanting.
+We specialize in selling Xerox machines, and if the new printer you’re considering is Xerox-branded, we can provide you with the model you desire.

-But we believe in trying to help all consumers, so if the machine you’re looking to buy is a different brand of printer, we can help refer you to someone that sells the particular brand you’re interested in.
+However, we are committed to helping all consumers, so if you are interested in a different brand of printer, we can refer you to someone who sells that particular brand.